garlictech/anyupp/README.md

 Building the stack:

-`nx build infrastructure-anyupp-backend-stack --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx build anyupp-backend --app=APPNAME --stage=dev` :exclamation: use your own app name

 Deploying the stack:

-`nx deploy infrastructure-anyupp-backend-stack --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx deploy anyupp-backend --app=APPNAME --stage=dev` :exclamation: use your own app name

 ## Deleting the stack